This is it. First time flying the airbus A320!

 During the small cruise we were all moving everywhere into the aircraft, touching everything (they told us during the briefing that it was going to be our aircraft for many years so we better start getting to know it and not hesitate to touch and try everything in it).
 We were going in the cockpit and seeing for the first time what it was like from the front.
 Beautiful landscapes, clouds, aircrafts passing just above us at high speed; magical.

 The night before we had a deal between all of us; the one that would do the worst landing would have to pay a beer to all of us.
 On the very first attempt of the day, it was a go around.
-We looked to each other and were like ‘wow that is going to be a long and challenging day’.
+We looked at each other and were like ‘wow that is going to be a long and challenging day’.
 We learned later on that it was due to weather.

 After 3 hours or so it was my time to go, I was calm and ready.
 I sat down, strapped in and adjusted my seat.
 The captain gave me a briefing and then told me to taxi the aircraft.
 There was a nice US Air Force C5 Galaxy unloading helicopters.
 Didn’t have that much time to look at it as I was focus to do a good taxiing.